Powerlearnproject/se-day1-assignment-Chancethe1st/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+A. Explain what software engineering is and discuss its importance in the technology industry.
 Software engineering is the application of engineering principles to design, develop, test and maintain software systems that meet user needs efficientlu and reliably.
 It emphasizes structured methodologies, quality assurance, and scalability, distinguishing it from basic programming by addressing complex systems through disciplined processes.
 Importance in the Technology Industry include but not limitted to;
 1. Quality Assurance: Ensures software reliability, security, and performance through rigorous testing and validation,